The Latest Refresh on the American ExpressÂŽ Gold Card

 We’re also getting a new $100 Resy credit that comes in a semi-annual $50 statement credit (enrollment required).

-Simply make a dining reservation through Resy and use your Amex Gold to pay for it.
-You’ll receive that credit every six months which feels nice.
+Simply use your Amex Gold to pay at eligible U.S. Resy restaurants.
+You don’t have to book via Resy, and you’ll receive that credit every six months, which feels nice.

 💡 Pro tip: Make sure you register these credits to activate them before using!